api-platform/docs/schema-generator/configuration.md

 author: "Kévin Dunglas <kevin@les-tilleuls.coop>"
 ```

-## Disabling generators and creating custom ones
+## Disabling Generators and Creating Custom Ones

-By default, all generators except the `DunglasJsonLdApi` one are enabled.
-You can specify the list of generators to use
+By default, all generators except `DunglasJsonLdApi` (API Platform v1) and `SerializerGroups` are enabled.
-with the `generators` option.
+You can specify the list of generators to use with the `generators` option.

 Example (enabling only the PHPDoc generator):